Avo-k/coinche/README.md

 - **Sequential**: Whether actions are applied by players sequentially or simultaneously.
 - **Discrete**: Whether actions are discrete or applied in real-time.

-for now I only have solved 2-player, zero-sum, perfect-information, determinist, sequential and discrete games.
+For now I only tackled 2-player, zero-sum, perfect-information, determinist, sequential, discrete games.
 Like Chess, or utilimate tic-tac-toe.
-Now is the time to tackle partially observable games, starting with the belote-coinchée because I love this game.
+MCTS or Minimax algorithms were enough to make super-human bots for those games, by partially exploring the colossal future game tree.

-When MCTS or Minimax algorithms were enough for those games ; exploring the future game tree.
-Now another dimension is to be considered, and lots of different game tree are possible from a single player perspective.
+Now is the time to tackle *partially observable* games, starting with the belote-coinchée because I love this game.
+A whole other dimension is to be considered, and lots of different future game trees are possible from a single player perspective.

 We then have to consider what information do we have, to determine which future game trees we should explore.